-\emph{Dynamic programming} approaches such as value or policy iteration can compute an optimal horizon-dependent policy $\pi_{H}^*$ \citep{puterman2014}, but do not directly apply to DC-MDPs with infinite or continuous state or action spaces.
+{Dynamic programming} approaches such as value and policy iteration can compute an optimal horizon-dependent policy $\pi_{H}^*$ \citep{puterman2014}, but do not directly apply to DC-MDPs with infinite or continuous state or action spaces.

-Our goal is to compute an optimal stationary \emph{reactive policy} $\pi^*$ \cite{bueno2019} that minimizes the error in value (i.e. regret) relative to $\pi_H^*$ over all initial states of interest $\states_1 \subseteq \states$, and all stationary policies $\Pi$, i.e.
+Our goal is to compute an optimal stationary policy $\pi^*$ that minimizes the error in value relative to $\pi_H^*$ over all initial states of interest $\states_1 \subseteq \states$, and all stationary policies $\Pi$, i.e.

-In practical applications, the policy class is typically restricted to some class of function approximations $\tilde{\Pi} \subset \Pi$.
-A variety of planning approaches can compute the optimal policies $\tilde{\pi}^* \in \tilde{\Pi}$ for this problem, including straight-line planning that scales well in practice but does not learn policies \citep{wu2017,raghavan2017}, and deep reactive policy \citep{bueno2019,low2022}, MCTS \citep{swiechowski2023} and similar approaches that learn neural network policies but cannot provide concrete bounds on performance, nor compactness or ease of interpretation of the inferred policy map.
+In practical applications, the policy class is often restricted to function approximations $\tilde{\Pi} \subset \Pi$.
+A variety of planning approaches can compute plans $\tilde{\pi}^* \in \tilde{\Pi}$ for this problem, including straight-line planning that scales well in practice but does not learn policies \citep{raghavan2017,wu2017}.
+Reactive policy optimization~\citep{bueno2019,low2022} and variants of MCTS~\citep{swiechowski2023} that learn neural network policies cannot provide concrete error bounds on policy performance nor do they facilitate worst-case analysis, or ease of interpretation of learned compact policy classes as we provide.